What is Restaurant Branding?

 Oftentimes, the terms branding and marketing are used interchangeably.
 We caution you against doing this.

 Why?
-Because in reality, branding and marketing are two different things.
+Because in reality, branding and marketing are two very different things.

 Branding exemplifies your restaurant and communicates your value to the customer.
 Your brand basically supports your marketing efforts.
 It doesn’t outright say, “Buy me.”
 It says, “This is who I am.”

-An easy way to distinguish them is this:
+An easy way to distinguish them is by reminding yourself:

 - Branding is strategic.